 “Our goal was to sell 130 tickets—we sold over 150,” said Susie Lubotina, Burke’s best friend and “right-hand-man.”

-The night presents a wonderful opportunity to celebrate women friendships and to champion a cause.
+The night presents a wonderful opportunity to celebrate friendships and champion a cause.

 “It’s a fun night—I mean, who doesn’t want to dress up and go out with their friends?”
 Burke said.
 “But it’s equally about filling a room full of women.
 Rett Syndrome primarily affects women.
 And so what is more powerful than 160 women—moms and daughters and sisters—who can say, ‘We fought this.
 We fought this together.’”

 Sponsored in part by Extended Care, the event was open to all local females.
-Regional Directors of Business Development for Extended Care, Kelly Petty and Amy Nikruto, were both in attendance, as well as representatives from Extended Care’s many facilities.
+Regional Directors of Business Development for Extended Care, Kelly Petty and Amy Nikruto, were both in attendance, as were representatives from Extended Care’s many facilities.